 Prolonged labor is painful and exhausting and can be dangerous to the baby.
 That means doctors want to get the baby delivered within a certain amount of time.
 They may use vacuum extraction or help delivery along with forceps.
 While those devices can speed up delivery, they also increase the risk of birth trauma.

-Here’s what you need to know.
+When would you need a vacuum extraction or forceps delivery?
 Your doctor may want to use vacuum extraction or forceps when your labor has “stalled.”
 That means you’re still in labor and you’re still pushing, but you’re not making progress toward actually delivering the baby.
 First, you may be running out of energy.
 Labor is also stressful for the baby and the physician may want to move the delivery along if your little one’s heart rate is indicating a high level of stress.

-These techniques are typically performed in hospitals or in birth clinics where a c-section may be performed.
-If assisted vaginal delivery does not succeed in getting the baby out through the birth canal, you may need a c-section.
+These techniques are typically performed in hospitals or in birth clinics where a C-section may be performed.
+If assisted vaginal delivery does not succeed in getting the baby out through the birth canal, you may need a C-section.

-Delivery assistance is quite common; about 1 in 20 vaginal deliveries in the US end up using some form of assistance.
+Delivery assistance is quite common; about 1 in 20 vaginal deliveries in the U.S. end up using some form of assistance.
 Vacuum extraction is becoming increasingly favored over forceps, but both techniques are still in use.

 A vacuum extraction involves placing a small, flexible, round cup to your baby’s head in the birth canal.
 A small electrical or handheld pump is used to create suction so that the cup holds securely to the baby’s head.
 The doctor can then pull gently on the cup to guide the baby down the birth canal as you push.
 This technique can only be used if the baby is born headfirst and is at full term; it can be dangerous for premature babies.